Sarah Jane Woodson Early: Career

+Woodson left Wilberforce.
+She became the first principal at a public school in Xenia, Ohio.
+She taught in other towns as well.
+In 1863, she gave "Address to Youth" to the Ohio Colored Teachers Association, one of several speeches she gave following the Emancipation Proclamation to urge African-American youth to join the "political and social revolutions."
+She encouraged them to follow careers in education and the sciences to lead their race.

-The AME Church purchased the college and reopened it in 1863; this was the first African-American owned and operated college.
-She also served as Lady Principal and Matron.
-She was later re-hired by the university in 1866 following a nearly one year closure because of the civil war.
+The AME Church purchased and reopened the college in 1863; this was the first African American-owned and operated college.
+Upon Woodson's return to Wilberforce, she was appointed "Preceptress of English and Latin and Lady Principal and Matron," making her a renowned teacher of English and Latin0.

-After the Civil War, in 1868, Woodson began teaching in a new school for black girls established by the Freedmen's Bureau in Hillsboro, North Carolina.
-Though millions of black Southerners began to move to the North after the Civil War to escape violence in the South, Woodson was determined to educate the children of the freedmen.
-She was not alone, as many Oberlin alumni of both races, due to the school's commitment to anti-slavery ideology and activism, acted on similar commitments.
+Woodson left Ohio to teach in a new school for black girls established by the Freedmen's Bureau in Hillsboro, North Carolina.
+Woodson was determined to educate the children of the freedmen.
+She was not alone, as many Oberlin alumni of both races, due to the school's commitment to anti-slavery ideology and activism, acted on similar commitments.It took commitment, but also courage and zeal to move from Ohio to the South at this time, as the South was violent.
+Former Confederate soldiers carried out violent insurrections to stop the freedmen from voting.

-In 1888, Woodson Early was elected for a four-year term as national superintendent of the Colored Division of the Women’s Christian Temperance Union.
 In 1893, Woodson spoke at the World's Congress of Representative Women in Chicago.
 Her speech was entitled "The Organized Efforts of the Colored Women of the South to Improve Their Condition."
-Woodson was one of five African-American women invited to speak at this event, along with: Fannie Barrier Williams, Anna Julia Cooper, Hallie Quinn Brown, and Fanny Jackson Coppin.
+Woodson was one of five African American women invited to speak at this event, along with Fannie Barrier Williams, Anna Julia Cooper, Hallie Quinn Brown, and Fanny Jackson Coppin.

-Her career ended with her death at the age of 82 on August 15, 1907.
+She died at the age of 82 on August 15, 1907.

 Marriage and family

 On September 24, 1868, Woodson, then aged 42, married the Reverend Jordan Winston Early, an AME minister who had risen from slavery.
 Sarah and Jordan Early had no children.
 Jordan Early retired from active minister appointments in 1888.
-Sarah Early helped her husband with his ministries, and also taught community schools.
-In total, she taught school for nearly four decades, as she believed education was critical for the advancement of the race.
-She served as principal of large schools in four cities as well.
+Sarah Early helped her husband with his ministries and taught at community schools.
+She taught school for nearly four decades, as she believed education was critical for advancing the black American ethnicity.
+She served as the principal of large schools in four cities as well.

 Reform activities

-Sarah W. Early became increasingly active in the Women's Christian Temperance Movement, one of numerous reform activities of the nineteenth century.
-In 1888 she was elected for a four-year term as national superintendent of the Colored Division of the Women's Christian Temperance Union; during her tenure, Early traveled frequently and gave more than 100 speeches to groups throughout a five-state region.

-Sarah W. Early became superintendent of the Colored Division within the WTCU.
-She was also a spokesperson for the Prohibition Party in Tennessee.
+In 1888, Woodson Early was elected for a four-year term as national superintendent of the Colored Division of the Women’s Christian Temperance Union (WCTU).
+Frances Ellen Watkins Harper preceded Early as superintendent.
+When Early took on the position, the WCTU began to pay the superintendent's travel expenses.
+She traveled frequently and gave more than 100 speeches to groups throughout a five-state region.She was also a spokesperson for the Prohibition Party in Tennessee.
+The Colored Division of the WCTU was the first organization to organize black American women on a national platform.